kyclark/bioinformatics_primer/ch05-python-strings-lists-tuples/exercises/head_a/README.md

 # head.py

-Create a Python program called `head.py` that does the following:

-* It should expect one or two arguments; if there are no arguments, print a "Usage" statement
-* The first argument is required and much be a regular file; if it is not, print "<arg> is not a file" and exit *with an error code*
-* The second argument is optional.
+Create a Python program called `head.py` that expects one or two arguments.
+If there are no arguments, print a "Usage" statement.
+The first argument is required and much be a regular file; if it is not, print "<arg> is not a file" and exit *with an error code*.
+The second argument is optional.
 If given, it must be a positive number (non-zero); if it is not, then print "lines (<arg>) must be a positive number".
 If no argument is provided, use a default value of 3.
 You can expect that the test will only give you a value that can be safely converted to a number using the `int` function.
-* If given good input, it should act like the normal `head` utility and print the expected number of lines from the file
+If given good input, it should act like the normal `head` utility and print the expected number of lines from the given file.

-Expected behavior:
+# Expected behavior:

 ````
 $ ./head.py